 So we need to tell Photoshop to record a step for saving the image.

 Most tutorials about Photoshop actions would tell you to record the action as a final step of the action we just recorded above.
-However, I suggest that we do it a bit different.
+However, I suggest that we do it a bit differently.
 Once again, I like to be able to reuse what I do as much as possible.
 I don’t know if I always want this resize action to save the image as a .jpg-file.
 The next time, I might want to save the image as a .png-file or a .tiff-file.

 I know it is a bit more complex to separate things into separate actions, but if you use Photoshop actions extensively, you will be happy later on for using this method.
 If you want to include the next steps in the previous resizing action, feel free to do so.
 In that case, you should just continue to record the steps using the “Simple Resize” Photoshop action.